 Combining academic credit with professional experience, this internship allows students to learn about, observe and work in the accounting field.
 One hundred sixty hours are required for 2 credits.
 Repeatable to a maximum of 6 semester hours; 6 semester hours from the accounting internship courses (ACC297, ACC298, ACC299) may apply to the accounting degree or certificates.

 Prereq: 15 semester hours of ACC courses; consent of instructor.
-2 sem hrs
+(0 lec/10 lab) 2 sem hrs